 Nuts Sourced from native trees, our northern pecans (Carya illinoinensis) are sweet and delicious.
 Forestopia partners with the Missouri Northern Pecan Growers (MNPG), a small group of dedicated growers, producing the finest selection of northern pecans.
 Distinct from conventional commodity pecans grown in large orchards, northern pecans are smaller in size but have a higher oil content and remarkable taste - sweeter and more flavorful!
 Our pecans, pecan meal and pecan oil are all organic certified and grown in agroforestry-managed stands of native pecan trees.

 Black walnuts are a delicious, wild-harvested nut with a distinctive and robust flavor.
 The eastern black walnut tree (Juglans nigra ) is common throughout the eastern USA and produces abundant nuts with a very tough shell.
 Forestopia black walnuts are collected by a dedicated network of experienced harvesters, and cleaned and shelled at a partner SQF level III facility to ensure highest quality and consistency.

-Beginning in Spring 2021, Forestopia will offer delicious Galip nuts gathered from native trees by a community-based harvester association in Papua New Guinea.
+Beginning in Summer 2021, Forestopia will offer delicious Galip nuts gathered from native trees by a community-based harvester association in Papua New Guinea.